 We saw two areas of wartime stoves on our way through the Quarry Bay Tree Walk.
-The tree walk then connects with Mount Parker Road (same path if you had taken a left at the fork).
+The tree walk then connects with Mount Parker Road (the same path if you had taken a left at the fork).
 From here the road gradually descends into the noisy bowels of the city.
 And you finally emerge on King’s Road next to Tai Koo MTR station.

-This sadly ends this beautiful, and historically significant hike.
+This sadly ends this beautiful and historically significant hike.
 At King’s Road, buses, trams, and the MTR are available for your journey back home.

 Map Of The Hike